Mimris/mimris/README.md

 Its build on the same concept implemented I Metis (1985-2007) which was written in  C++.
 AKM modeller is written in JavaScrip and using libraries like:  Next.js, React, Redux, Gojs ....

+# Develop bransh used for deployment of beta versjon

 <!-- ![vv](https://akmclient-beta.herokuapp.com/videos/AKMM-Getting-Started-1.mp4)